 The role of fashion trade fairs has changed beyond all recognition over the past five years.
 We now work in a multi-channel world and the role of trade shows has changed accordingly.

 Ten years ago, all a new fashion brand had to do was design a collection, get the samples made, show at a trade show, take the orders and handle the follow-up processes.
 There was a plethora of multi-brand independent stores and some of the larger stores who were happy to take a risk on and support new emerging brands.
 All this has changed!

-Nowadays, the fashion sales process is more complicated and requires a lot more planning and financial investment.
+Nowadays, the fashion international sales process is more complicated and requires a lot more planning and financial investment.
 Trade shows are every bit as important as they used to be for meeting new customers, but there are fewer multi-brand shops out there.
 The fashion stores who will support new brands and with the exception of markets like Japan, most of the leading department stores will not take a risk on new brands – they like risk-free sure bet sales.

-Trade shows are one of the best places to meet fashion buyers, online retailers, agents and market places.
+Trade shows are one of the best places to meet fashion buyers, online retailers, agents, market places and taking international sales.
 This is where they do their new research.
 The shows are now much less about order-writing and much more about meeting new and existing contacts and investing in a brand.